AidysPushkunov/shatra/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## Telengit Shatra
+## Altai Shatra

-Shatra is an intellectual board game of the Telengit people.
+Shatra is an intellectual board game of the Altai people.
 The goal of this project is to create an Internet platform for the game “Shatra” in real time between two people or with artificial intelligence.